MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 It is not war that threatens peace, it is Russia

-The deputy speaker of the Sejm said.
-He mentioned that the Law and Justice Party is experiencing a serious propaganda attack by the opposition that they are Putin's allies, "because we have not severed ties with our Hungarian friends.
-Tomorrow in Warsaw, the newspapers will say that we actually consulted with Putin, only through Hungarian mediation.
-For the clarity of the audience, he added, "From this point of view, your opposition is much more cultured than ours."
-He mentioned that in Poland "unfortunately this is normal," and that Hungarian-Polish friendship will survive this test, but will certainly be used against PiS.
+said the deputy speaker of the Sejm.
+He mentioned that PiS is experiencing a serious propaganda attack from the opposition that they are Putin's allies, "because we have not broken ties with our Hungarian friends.
+Tomorrow's newspapers in Warsaw will say that we actually consulted with Putin, only through Hungarian mediation.
+For the audience's clarity, he added, "From this point of view, your opposition is much more cultured than ours."
+He mentioned that in Poland "unfortunately this is normal" and that the Hungarian-Polish friendship will survive this test, but will definitely be used against PiS.

 Hungarian business

-Szymanowski recommended Balázs Orbán's book Once Upon a Time of Hungarian Strategic Thinking to the public's attention in order to understand the Hungarian interest, and the author himself explained that awareness of the national interest is an ongoing intellectual work that it is easier to obtain sovereignty against a directly visible oppressor than for Hungary and Poland against the Nazis and Soviets - as when the goal is to maintain sovereignty (not so simple).
+Szymanowski recommended Balázs Orbán's book Once Upon a Time of Hungarian Strategic Thinking to the public's attention in order to understand the Hungarian interest, and the author himself explained that awareness of the national interest is an ongoing intellectual work that it is easier to gain sovereignty against a directly visible oppressor than it is for Hungary and Poland against the Nazis and Soviets-as when the goal is to maintain sovereignty (not so simple).
 He called it a tragedy that the war ended peaceful Eurasian coexistence:

 There is an aggressor called Russia and a victim called Ukraine

-But "fortunately, the aggressor could not succeed."
+But "fortunately the aggressor could not succeed".
 On the other hand, Central European cooperation is essential, otherwise it will be destroyed by major geopolitical storms.
-The Hungarian-Polish friendship thus has a strategic basis of interest in addition to an emotional basis.
-Hungarian strategic thinking dictates that the war must be condemned, aid must be provided to refugees in Ukraine, and European unity is needed.
+The Hungarian-Polish friendship thus has a strategic basis of interests in addition to an emotional basis.
+Hungarian strategic thinking dictates that the war must be condemned, aid must be provided to the refugees in Ukraine, and European unity is needed.

-Zsolt Németh reminded in his answer that Hungary voted for all sanctions and this is a serious weapon, but the line must be drawn, and here is the energy embargo: the oil embargo and the gas issue will come, while "The Russians can sell, of course, but to someone else."
-The Hungarian chairman of the Commission added that such a serious international blockade could only hit Iran.
-In addition, he said that it was important to get to know each other directly, as anti-Polish and anti-Hungarian positions appeared in the Hungarian and Polish press as part of the "propaganda war."
+Zsolt Németh reminded in his answer that Hungary voted for all sanctions and this is a serious weapon, but the line must be drawn, and here is the energy embargo: the oil embargo and the gas issue will come, while "The Russians can sell, of course, but to someone else.
+The Hungarian Commission President added that such a serious international blockade could only hit Iran.
+In addition, he said that it was important to get to know each other directly, as anti-Polish and anti-Hungarian positions appeared in the Hungarian and Polish press as part of a "propaganda war."

 In any case, it will not be easy for the Polish government now, but mutual understanding of positions is crucial, so he is grateful to Marek Kuchciński for the letters published On Mandiner.
 Zsolt Németh added that the Western world must show strength and unity, because it can no longer pose a threat.

-Marek Kuchcinski said that meetings such as today's were crucial, where out-of-context sentences and hypocritical reality could be avoided.
-He stressed the need for strong Polish-Hungarian cooperation, which also builds Central Europe, "but only on the principle: free is equal to free, equal to equal," referring to the Polish noble republic and the period of Hungarian national assemblies.
+Marek Kuchciński said that meetings like today's were crucial, where one could avoid sentences taken out of context and hypocritical reality.
+He stressed the need for strong Polish-Hungarian cooperation, which also builds Central Europe, "but only on the principle: free are equal to free, equal to equal," referring to the Polish noble republic and the period of Hungarian national assemblies.

 Terlecki added that they themselves do not believe that the EU will change its negative stance towards Ukraine, which may also change with Moldova and Georgia.
 The most important thing is that Eastern and Central Europe agree, while the EU wants to "commit suicide" by greening energy or fantasizing about Hungary and excluding Poland.